 9 Kenneth M. Cuno, 'The Origins of Private Ownership of Land in Egypt: A Reappraisal,' International Journal of Middle East Studies, 12:3, November 1980, pp.245-275, p.256.
-10 Ibid., p.246.

 Mamluk system and implementing a wholly new one as the traditional interpretation of his rule holds.11 Ali occupies a place as the 'founder of modern Egypt,' according to Khaled Fahmy: